Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 # IDEA
-Run send commands on a separate thread to the receive commands
+- Run send commands on a separate thread to the receive commands
+- Add height attribute which effects scale (used for effects to add 3d look)

 # Attributes
 - sprint duration